Git2008/Dynamite-Git_Example/README.md

 # Dynamite-Git_Example
-A throwaway repository for a git tutorial
+A throwaway repository for a git tutorial by anita

 Let's learn git basics together!